Skip to article frontmatterSkip to article content

 Marcus Ghosh@ghoshmManaged the project, wrote the paper, conducted research (Quick Start Notebook, Sound localisation following Dale’ law), gave the Cosyne tutorial.

-Francesco De Santis@francescodesantisConducted research (TODO INCLUDE LINK), wrote the paper (Contralateral glycinergic inhibition as key factor in creating ITD sensitivity)
+Francesco De Santis@francescodesantis(Conducted research (Inhibition Model Notebook) and wrote the paper (Contralateral glycinergic inhibition as a key factor in creating ITD sensitivity))

 Mingxuan Hong@mxhongConducted research (Altering Output Neurons, Dynamic threshold).